-Microsoft has significantly changed the way exports in Office 365 are done by eliminating export tools in each application (Exchange, SharePoint, etc).
-There is now a single solution for exports, including Exchange PSTs and SharePoint files.
+Microsoft has significantly changed the way admins export email in Office 365 are done by eliminating export tools in each application (Exchange, SharePoint, etc).
+There is now a single solution for exports, including Exchange PSTs, OneDrive, and SharePoint files.
 This central solution is the Security and Compliance center.
 Unfortunately, there isn’t much information on how to properly export data from Exchange Online now that the Compliance center in Exchange Admin is deprecated.
 As a result, the process is a good bit more complicated than is used to be.
 There are a few phases to exporting PSTs in Office 365 now; Set Permissions, Create a Content Search, then Export and Download.
 I’ve separated each piece of the process below.

 1 – Set Permissions